 Heat your oven and line your baking tray with greaseproof (parchment) paper.

-Add half of your brownie mixture to your tin, cover with a layer of After Eights.
+Add half of your brownie mixture to your prepared tin or dish and then cover with a layer of After Eights.
+Use up the rest of the After Eights in a second layer dispersed over the top.

 Cover with the remainder of your brownie batter.